Western Foxsnake

 Life Cycle

-This critically imperiled species is valuable as a controller of destructive rodents.
-Some people might mistake it for a copperhead, but the round, dark brown blotches of the foxsnake are very different from the distinctly hourglass-shaped markings of the copperhead.
+Some people might mistake a foxsnake for a copperhead, but the round, dark brown blotches of foxsnakes are very different from the distinctly hourglass-shaped markings on copperheads.

-As a predator, this snake helps keep populations of other animals, especially rodents, in check.
 Although it can defend itself by trying to bite, by vibrating its tail ominously, and by emitting a stinky smell when attacked, this snake often becomes food for hawks and other predators.
+The eggs and juveniles are especially vulnerable to predation; badgers, for instance, have been documented digging up and eating western foxsnake eggs.

 Title